PDEP — Product Development Experience Plane

 PFI returns (to PDEP)

-- generated artifacts (CIR → Policy Bundle → PROD/PDS/DPP)
+- generated artifacts (PIR → Policy Bundle → PROD/PDS/DPP)

 - compilation status and gate results